Distrokid Is Taking Over Your Brain

 “This is not legal advice, and we are not your lawyer.
 But... under the present copyright law, which became effective January 1, 1978, a work is automatically protected by copyright when it is created.
 A work is created when it is “fixed” or embodied in a copy or phonorecord for the first time.
 Neither registration in the Copyright Office nor publication is required for copyright protection under the law.”

-It’s kind of odd in my opinion because this statement is what they choose to put emphasis on first.
+It’s kind of odd in my opinion, because this statement is what they choose to emphasize first.

 Hey, maybe they have way more experience than me with the Copyright office and know things that I don’t, but it sounds to me like they’re saying music makers don’t really need to copyright their work and it's all a load of BS to just take your money.

 But then they follow up with this paragraph:

 “There are, however, certain advantages to registration, including the establishment of a public record of the copyright claim.
 Copyright registration must generally be made before an infringement suit can be brought.
 Timely registration may also provide a broader range of remedies in an infringement suit.”